Cyber-Duck/Cyber-Duck.github.io/_posts/2016-08-16-the-dreaded-trying-to-get-property-of-non-object.markdown

 We'll explore the problem by provoking the bug and then see what we can do solve it.
 If you don't care why it works, skip to the end and follow the instruction.
 Meanwhile, I'll try to flesh out a full blog article from it.
 See you in a moment!

-In this somewhat contrived (don't be too shocked) example, let's suppose we want to list some of the latest sites we've discovered recently on our web adventures:
+In this somewhat contrived example, let's suppose we want to list some of the latest sites we've discovered recently on our web adventures.
+Copying and pasting ```<li>```s in a template is for peasants.
+Let's use a loop:

 {% highlight php startinline %} {% raw %}
 @foreach(